Supplementary data: Nova Scotia

 Topic: Increasing support to help patients navigate the system

-Title of image: Percent of patients who had at least one visit with a cancer patient navigator within one year of their referral to a cancer centre specialist in 2019
+Title of image: Percent of patients who had at least one visit with a cancer patient navigator within one year of their referral to a cancer centre specialist

 Caveats/limitations: